achtaitaipai/pfxr/packages/synth/README.md

 #### Returns

 - **`Sound`**
-   Returns a fully formed `Sound` object that includes all the necessary parameters (e.g., waveform, frequency, attack time, etc.) derived from the URL.
+   Returns a fully formed [sound](#sound) object that includes all the necessary parameters (e.g., waveform, frequency, attack time, etc.) derived from the URL.
 The resulting sound object can be directly used in functions like `playSound` for playback or further customization.

 #### Usage